The Cambridge Companion to Aquinas: Critical reception

 Critically, The Cambridge Companion to Aquinas met with a mixed reception.
 In a review to The Journal of Religion, Joseph Wawrykow of the University of Notre Dame commended the editors for recruiting experts in the field of medieval philosophy, especially Thomism, to write the essays in the book.
 While praising the work in general, he was disappointed by it for not examining other "important theological issues", which include the Trinity, the Incarnation, and grace.
-With only two chapters devoted to Aquinas' theology, Wawrykow criticised the lack of attention given to this topic, which in every chapters only appears fragmentally.
+With only two chapters devoted to Aquinas' theology, Wawrykow criticised the lack of attention given to this topic, which in other chapters only appears fragmentally.
 On the tenth chapter, he found that not only does "it fail to attend adequately to the biblical commentary as theological writings", which in his opinion is better than other forms of writing such as summae, it "appears too eager to impose on Thomas a modern, arguably reactionary agenda", including the use of historical criticism.

 "Disagreement, of course, can be useful in the search for truth, but these differing notions of philosophy are simply set forth, without real engagement in the volume itself.
 Newcomers to Aquinas, lacking the resources to decide among these opinions, will in all likelihood find these different positions more bewildering than helpful."